-IMPORTANT (\): for Android, only g.mail e-mail is captured and root privileges are required.
-See "What you should know about Android" on page 139.
+IMPORTANT: root privileges are required for Android.
+See "What you should know about Android" on page 144.

 Field Description Enabled Enables recording.
 From Records messages starting from the indicated date. То Records messages until the indicated date.
-Max size Maximum size of the message to be recorded.
+Maximum size Maximum size of the message to be recorded.